GSA/site-scanning-documentation/about/project-management/proposals/agency-bureau-list.md

 #### Substantial questions to work out....

 - For each ABCDE agency, does it make sense to include a bureau ABCDE (the same name again) so that any entries that are at the agency level and not part of a subcomponent have the bureau field populated?
 Or should it be empty?
 Or something generic like `------` or `agency level`?
+- What should we think of as bureaus - I think the closest thing to a consensus is that bureaus are only within Departments and are lined drawn by some different rubrics.